 Customer or Competitor.
 Another issue that has split courts is whether the filed rate doctrine applies to actions by competitors or just customers.
 Some courts won’t apply the filed rate doctrine to competitor antitrust claims, with the common rationale that the purpose of filing rates with an agency is to protect consumers not competitors.
 The agency reviewing the rates is not examining them to protect any competitors, just customers.

 How Thorough Was the Agency Review?
 An important issue that is not entirely resolved is whether the agency needs to expressly approve each rate that is filed, or generally approve them, or whether the ability of the agency to disapprove the rate is enough.
 Must any agency review of the rates be meaningful?
 Did the agency actually abdicate its authority in reviewing the rates?

-This issue came up in the Ninth Circuit recently (April 14, 2017) when it affirmed a district court that rejected the filed rate doctrine at summary judgment because there were, for example, genuine issues of material fact in dispute about whether the federal agency—in this case, the Department of Transportation—effectively abdicated its authority to review certain unfiled air fares.
+This issue came up in the United States Court of Appeals for the Ninth Circuit (April 14, 2017) when it affirmed a district court that rejected the filed rate doctrine at summary judgment because there were, for example, genuine issues of material fact in dispute about whether the federal agency—in this case, the Department of Transportation—effectively abdicated its authority to review certain unfiled air fares.
 The case is called Wortman v.
 All Nippon Airways if you want to read more about it.